COSC3020/theory-vs-practice-noahvogt1/README.md

   1. Asymptotic analysis ignores constants which doesn't give you the full realistic performance in practice.
-  2. Nothing is ever actually run to the point of an infinite size which is where asymptotic analysis is done, you may itterate a function over 100,000 elements but it is still not as high as you would need to go to reach asymptotic.
+  2. Asymptotic analysis assumes very large inputs; however, in practice a smaller input size might run better on theoretically worse algorithms.
+Take two functions:
-     Therefor it doesn't accuratly represent what would happen in practice
+     $f(n) = n$ and $g(n) = n^2/16$
-  3. There are limits in terms of hardware as well, so it could run faster on a super computer compared to a raspberry pi.
+  4. There are limits in terms of hardware as well, so it could run faster on a super computer compared to a raspberry pi.

 - Suppose finding a particular element in a binary search tree with 1,000